k-mitevski/kubernetes-validating-webhook/README.md

 # Kubernetes Validating Webhook
 This is a Kubernetes validating webhook written in Python using Flask.

-I've written a blog post, and if you like can [read more on the whole setup here.](https://kmitevski.com/writing-a-kubernetes-validating-webhook-using-python)
+I've written a blog post, and if you like you can [read more on the whole setup here.](https://kmitevski.com/writing-a-kubernetes-validating-webhook-using-python)

 It works by intercepting Deployment creation, if there isn't a required label set, the request will be rejected.